This site comes to you from Harborne, Birmingham, UK

 "CHICKEN AND SWEETCORN SOUP"

-1 chicken carcase, including all the saved bones etc.
+1 chicken carcass, including all the saved bones etc.

 1 medium sized tin of sweetcorn.